sunnypilot/sunnypilot/README.md

 * Critical events trigger disengagement of Automatic Lane Centering completely.
 The disengagement is enforced in sunnypilot and panda safety

 ### Dynamic Lane Profile (DLP)
+Please note, DLP is no longer available on braches including and after `test-c3-20220907`.

 Dynamic Lane Profile (DLP) aims to provide the best driving experience at staying within a lane confidently.
 Dynamic Lane Profile allows sunnypilot to dynamically switch between lane profiles based on lane recognition confidence level on road.

 There are 3 modes to select on the onroad camera screen: